The weather was freaking spectacular today.

 *simple syrup made by dissolving 3 cups of sugar in 3 cups of water over medium-high heat (stir until sugar dissolves, then allow to cool to room temperature; feel free to infuse your simple syrup with some big chunks of fresh ginger as it cools (I did) or maybe add a sliced whole vanilla bean and/or a couple of cinnamon sticks)

-*6 very ripe, preferably local, Bosc pears, peeled
+*6 very ripe, preferably local, Bosc pears, peeled and sliced

 *zest from 1 organic lemon